 Thereby inducing left ventricular systolic and diastolic dysfunction even in the absence of coronary artery disease (CAD) or structured heart disease.

-The mechanism involved is decreased glucose transport and oxidation, increase in the use of free fatty acid, decrease sarcolemmal calcium transport, and alterations in myofibrillar regulatory contractile proteins which leads to a decrease in energy reserves and efficiency of heart function.
+The mechanism involved is decreased glucose transport and oxidation, increase in the use of free fatty acid, decreased sarcolemmal calcium transport, and alterations in myofibrillar regulatory contractile proteins which leads to a decrease in energy reserves and efficiency of heart function.

 Diabetes mellitus significantly increases the risk of recurrent hospitalizations for heart failure and the duration of hospital stay in patients with heart failure, and it is associated with significantly higher mortality compared with those without diabetes.